lumina37/TLCT/README.md

 + `upsample <int>` The upsample factor.
 + `patternSize <float>` The size of pattern correlated with MI diameter.
 + `gradientBlendingWidth <float>` The size of gradient blending width correlated with MI diameter.
-+ `psizeShortcutThreshold <float>` The accept threshold, -1.0 will refuse all, while 0.0 will accept all.
++ `psizeShortcutThreshold <int>` The accept threshold, 0 will refuse all, while 64 will accept all.

 ### Example